iManar/cuae-ios-movies-app/README.md

-# Careem Movies Box
+# Movies Box
-Careem​ ​UAE Assignment - Movies Application "Display and Search"
+Movies Application "Display and Search"

 ## Introduction
 This app is a simple movies database application.